 - 1. No waiver will be granted unless the student has passed the required review course PHYS 202. - 2.
 For waivers regarding elective courses, a student can only ask for a waiver on one elective course.
 All core courses can be waived if competency is demonstrated. - 3.
 For a waiver on any of the courses, the student will need to get approval of the petition from the faculty member who taught the course most recently.
 The faculty member approving the waiver petition will only do so if the student can successfully pass an exam in the course.
 This exam can be given at any time at the faculty and student's convenience, any time of the year.
-The final decision to grant the waiver will be made by the Graduate Dean.
+The final decision to grant the waiver will be made by the Graduate

+Dean.

 Course electives must be regular graduate courses (not research or independent study).
 Courses offered by other graduate programs may be taken as electives but require approval of the graduate advisor.
 Requirements for formal course work beyond the minimum are flexible and are determined by the individual student's background and research topic in consultation with the graduate advisor.
 All Physics graduate students must successfully complete their core course requirements with a grade of S or B or better.
 A student may petition the graduate chair for a single B- grade to be accepted.
-Graduate students should be aware that grades obtained of B- may land them in a state of unsatisfactory degree progress, as they must maintain an overall GPA of 3.0, and their semester GPA must not remain below 3.0 for two consecutive semesters.
+Graduate students should be aware that grades obtained of B-may land them in a state of unsatisfactory degree progress, as they must maintain an overall GPA of 3.0, and their semester GPA must not remain below 3.0 for two consecutive semesters.
 Graduate students should also be advised that S/U grades do not count towards GPA calculation by the registrar.
-A minimum course load is 12 units each academic semester for students supported by the University through employment of fellowship (8-units for self-supported students), and per UC regulations students cannot enroll in more than 12 units of graduate level courses (200).
+A minimum course load is 12 units each academic semester.